 American Gold Eagles are produced at the United States Mint, their weight and purity are backed by the United States Government and they are all made of 22 karat gold.
 The value of each coin is going to vary depending upon several factors but they are all going to make great portfolio diversifiers.
 Gold Eagles are minted at the San Francisco Mint, Denver Mint, Philadelphia Mint, New York Mint, and West Point Mint.
 The proof versions are only minted at West Point.
 Gold Eagles are produced in a variety of sizes including 1oz, 1/2oz, 1/4oz, and 1/10oz.
 The value of where the coin was minted will depend on what year the coin is and if there is any story behind that particular coin.

-Other Investment Possibilities It is advantageous to purchase coins of different values because it will help you to build a better-rounded portfolio.
-Experts would recommend including inexpensive coins, semi-numismatic coins, and some rare coins in your portfolio.
+It is advantageous to purchase coins of different values because it will help you to build a diversified portfolio.
+Experts would recommend including bullion coins, foreign gold coins, and some rare coins in your portfolio.
 Just like other investments, you want to build a well-diversified portfolio.
 Each of these categories of coins is going to grow at its own rate.